So you already decided, or you’re deciding on starting a real estate photography videography business.

 So when it comes to building features as a whole, it’s a decent enough lens.

-It is a very kind of neat lens for just being creative because you’re really forced to put yourself in situations where you would disagree with most lenses.
+It is a very kind of neat lens for just being creative because you’re forced to put yourself in situations where you would disagree with most lenses.

 So let’s dig into a bit of the performance now.

 When it comes to autofocus, this thing might surprise you a little bit.
-Its autofocus for video is actually pretty decent.
+Its autofocus for video is pretty decent.

-At F 2.8, it suffers from some pretty heavy vignetting, and quite a bit of distortion that you’d expect to have a wide-angle lens like this, with the profile correction turned on in Lightroom.
+At F 2.8, it suffers from some heavy vignetting, and quite a bit of distortion that you’d expect to have a wide-angle lens like this, with the profile correction turned on in Lightroom.

 It’s fun to shoot with crazy ultra-wide primes, and the fast F 2.8 aperture is nice.